Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Abstract

 \section{Abstract}

 Media outlets play a key role in spreading scientific knowledge to the general public and raising the profile of researchers among their peers.
-Yet journalists' choices of which researchers to feature are poorly understood.
-We use a comprehensive dataset of 223,587 news stories from 288 U.S. outlets covering 100,486 research papers across all areas of science to investigate the rates at which scientists are mentioned in the stories about their work as a function of their perceived ethnicity from names.
-By focusing only on research papers news outlets chose to cover, the analysis reduces concerns that differences in mentions rates are driven by differences in research quality or newsworthiness.
-We find substantial disparities in mention rates across names associated with particular ethnicities.
-Researchers with names not from British origins, especially those with East Asian and African names, are significantly less likely to be mentioned in stories of their own research than those with British-origin names, even when controlling for stories of a particular news outlet covering a particular scientific venue on a particular research topic.
-The disparities are explained only in part by authors' locations, suggesting that pragmatic factors such as difficulties in scheduling interviews play a partial role.
-We also find that English speaking fluency may be one of the causes because there are disparities in quotation rates among authors affiliated with U.S. institutions.
-Furthermore, among U.S.-based authors, journalists more often use authors' institutions instead of names when referring to non-British-named authors, suggesting that journalists' rhetorical choices are also key.
-Overall, multiple mechanisms generate substantial disparities across perceived ethnicities in how researchers are covered in their media attention, and these disparities have likely affected thousands of scholars.
+Yet, how journalists choose to present researchers in their stories is poorly understood.
+Using a comprehensive dataset of 223,587 news stories from 288 U.S. outlets reporting on 100,486 research papers across all areas of science, we investigate if the authors' ethnicities, as inferred from names, are associated with whether journalists explicitly mention them by name.
+By focusing on research papers news outlets chose to cover, our analysis reduces concerns that differences in name mentions are driven by differences in research quality or newsworthiness.
+We find substantial disparities in name mention rates across ethnically-distinctive names.
+Researchers with non-Anglo names, especially those with East Asian and African names, are significantly less likely to be mentioned in news stories covering their research, even when comparing stories from a particular news outlet reporting on publications in a particular scientific venue on a particular research topic.
+The disparities are not fully explained by authors' affiliation locations, suggesting that pragmatic factors such as difficulties in scheduling interviews play only a partial role.
+Furthermore, among U.S.-based authors, journalists more often use authors' institutions instead of names when referring to non-Anglo-named authors, suggesting that journalists' rhetorical choices are also key.
+Overall, this study finds evidence of ethnic disparities in how researchers are described in the media coverage of their research, likely affecting thousands of non-Anglo-named scholars in our data alone.